harisskv7/zorvyn-Finance-Data-Processing-and-Access-Control-Backend/README.md

 - Uses `api/index.js` as serverless entry and `vercel.json` routing.
 - `JWT_SECRET` is configured in Vercel environment.
 - SQLite defaults to `/tmp/finance.db` on Vercel (ephemeral storage).

-### Render (Included)
-- `render.yaml` is included for Render deployment.
-- Render is preferred when persistent SQLite disk storage is required.

 ## Architecture Snapshot
 ```text